Swamp Thistle

 protection from its spines and it occurs in less accessible wetland

-habitats, it is usually ignored by mammalian herbivores.
-Some small
+habitats, it is less likely to be eaten by mammalian herbivores.
+Some

-songbirds, however, eat the seeds of thistles, especially the Eastern
+songbirds, however, eat the seeds of thistles, especially the American

 Goldfinch.
 This bird also uses the hair tufts of thistle seeds in the